Melainbal/Distributed-System-Programming/Sarcasm Analysis/README.md

 # Sarcasm-Analysis

-real-world application to distributively process a list of amazon reviews, perform sentiment analysis and named-entity recognition, and display the result on a web page.
+A distributed application designed to process Amazon reviews, perform sentiment analysis, and detect sarcasm, showcasing results on a web page.
+This project utilizes AWS cloud resources, including EC2 instances for processing and S3 for storage, to analyze input text files of reviews in JSON format.

 More Details